majdbrt/droplet/README.md

 * Implemented secure token-based authentication using jsonwebtoken and bcrypt allowing users to stay logged in using a locally stored short-term access token and an HttpOnly refresh token cookie.

-* Developed a API to perform various CRUD operations to create, update and delete conversations between app users as well as real time chatting using MongoDB and Socket.IO.
+* Developed an API to perform various CRUD operations to create, update and delete conversations between app users as well as real time chatting using MongoDB and Socket.IO.

 * Created a functional multi-page web application using React Router and managed the state with Redux.